Pittsburgh Defective Smoke Detector Lawyers

 Holding The Responsible Party Accountable For Defective Products in Allegheny County & Throughout Western Pennsylvania

 There is almost nothing more devastating than an accident that could have been prevented.
 At Goodrich & Geist, P.C., we have seen this too many times when representing families who have been injured or lost a loved one due to defective smoke detectors.
-If you are in a similar situation, it’s important to talk to a lawyer about your legal options and rights to compensation.
+If you are in a similar situation, it’s important to talk to skilled Pittsburgh defective smoke detector lawyers about your legal options and rights to compensation.

 As Greensburg fire and burn injury attorneys, we can help you bring a defective product claim against the smoke alarm manufacturer.
 In addition, if you are a renter who has been injured in an apartment fire, we may also be able to bring a claim against your landlord for failure to maintain the alarm or failure to use the proper type.
 And in the most serious of cases, we are ready to help you obtain justice in a survivor action or wrongful death claim.